-17. HURRICAE IDA:
+17. HURRICANE IDA:

 On August 29, 2021, Hurricane Ida made landfall on the Louisiana coast.
 MCCA properties located in La Place and Norco, Louisiana sustained substantial damage from the storm.
-The Norco property has been repaired and placed in service.
+The La Place property was repaired and placed in service during the year ended June 30, 2024.
+The Norco property was repaired and placed in service during the year ended June 30, 2023.

-For the years ended June 30, 2023 and 2022, insurance proceeds of \$32,900 and \$604,348 and hurricane losses totaling \$1,782 and \$540,863, respectively, are record on the statements of activities.
+For the years ended June 30, 2024 and 2023, insurance proceeds of \$30,997 and \$32,900, respectively, and hurricane losses totaling \$1,782 for the year ended June 30, 2023 are record on the statements of activities.
 In addition to the value of property destroyed, hurricane losses also include expenses for clean-up.